WayScience/gc-bucket-em-morphology-tokyo/utilities/data-provider/README.md

    - Note: if using a Google account, make sure to authenticate using this account when prompted within the web browser (the terminal will prompt through the browser)

-1. Test access to Google Cloud Storage bucket with the configured rclone access using, for example, `rclone ls <configured_name>:em-morphology-tokyo-bucket`
+1. Test access to Google Cloud Storage bucket with the configured rclone access using, for example, `rclone ls <configured_name>:waylab-em-morphology-tokyo-bucket`

 1. Synchronize data found within bucket by using [`rclone` commands](https://rclone.org/commands/).

    - Please note: many rclone commands are recursive __by default__ with options to disable.
-   - An example with the sync command: `rclone sync <data source>  <configured_name>:em-morphology-tokyo-bucket`
+   - An example with the sync command: `rclone sync <data source>  <configured_name>:waylab-em-morphology-tokyo-bucket`

 ### Additional Notes (rclone)